the0neWhoKnocks/password-manager/README.md

 - User's can export/import their data.
 - User's can filter down credentials based on label name.
 If you have a ton of credentials, this can save you some scrolling.
+- User's can choose to hide values on load by adding the `hideValues=true` query parameter.

 ---